bibbox/bibbox-documentation/docs/index.md

 * Call the Apps UI via the switch Button on the top left of the apps tile
 * See the Apps dashboard by clicking the Gear Symbol on the bottom left of the apps tile
 * Call the logs of the singular Docker containers by clicking the Book Symbol in the bottom-middle of the apps tile
+* The light sgnifies the status of the app - Green: Running; Yellow: Installing; Red: Stopped